-been deeply marked by their proximity to Germany.
+been deeply marked by Germanic culture.
 Indeed until the

 twentieth century, German - in the form of local Germanic dialects -

 was the first language throughout Alsace, and in parts of Lorraine.

 Along with the Netherlands, Belgium, Luxembourg and Switzerland, Alsace

 and Lorraine make up the historic central band of western Europe, once